Interior designer tips: How to add colour to a Victorian style home

 While it goes against convention to suggest coloured cabinetry, Gina says it was one of the most successful aspects of the Erskineville renovation.

-“If the client is feeling brave and open to it, I love the impact of coloured cabinetry in a home — it just sets it apart from every other home you see.
+“If the client is feeling brave and open to it, I love the impact of coloured cabinetry in a home.
+It just sets it apart from every other home you see.
 While I wouldn’t suggest lilac cabinets (one of the Victorian colours in the palette above), anything in a neutral or timeless shade, such as the dark blue, sage green, warm mushroom or even black, would be great options.”

 Key points: Add colour to sitting rooms, bedrooms, study and powder rooms.
 Stick to neutrals in open plan living spaces unless you’re feeling particularly brave!